FrederikHennecke/PointCloudHarvest/ReadMe.md

 - `record/`: Contains Python for recording the plants.
 - `reconstruction_system/`: Contains Python files for creating point clouds from the recordings.
 - `farmbot_files/`: Contains LUA files.
 Add the file to the FarmBot web interface.
+- `data/`: Contains example point clouds each generated with this project.

 ## Installation